fauzanuyun/RStudio/README.md

 # RStudio
-This repository consist personal project or campus exercise using econometrics models
+This repository contains  personal project or campus exercise using econometrics models